dutc/battlegame/README.md

 #                         and placing the submarine horizontally starting at (8, 10)
 $ python battleserver.py --size=10,10 --carrier=1,1,v --submarine=8,10,h
 ```

-For reference:
-- a carrier is *5* squares in size
-- a battleship is *4* squares in size
-- a cruiser is *3* squares in size
-- a submarine is *3* squares in size
-- a destroyer is *2* squares in size

-Ships must be placed in a straight line, either horizontally or vertically.

-Ships must FIT onto the board.

-VIEWING the BOARD CREATED with `battleserver.py`
+VIEWING THE BOARD CREATED WITH `battleserver.py`
 ===============================================

 Use the `--show` flag with `battleserver.py` to view the board.

-The output should be an ASCII representation of the board.
+The output should be a textual representation of the board.

 Use the following characters to denote spaces occupied by units:
 - *c* for the Carrier